Andres Rodriguez (show jumper)

 Andres Rodríguez (11 May 1984 – 4 January 2016) was a Venezuelan businessman and an international show jumping competitor.
 He travelled between Caracas, Paris (where he was based during the summer season), and Florida (where he managed a competition horses facility).
 Rodriguez trained with rider and coach Eddie Macken.
 His achievements included the team silver medal at the 2005 Bolivarian Games, the team bronze medal at the 2014 Central American and Caribbean Games, an individual silver medal at the 2015 Pan American Games of Toronto, and subsequent qualification to the 2016 Summer Olympics in Rio de Janeiro.
 Rodriguez entered the world top 50 for the first time in August 2015, and the subsequent series of results enabled him to be world no. 42 in the Longines rankings of October 2015 and no. 2 in the Latin America rankings.

 Early life and education

+He was the son of César Rodríguez and Josefina Gómez, who is Alejandro Gomez Sigala’s sister.
 Rodríguez was born in Caracas on 11 May 1984.
 He studied for a degree in International Business from Lynn University, Florida, and sat on the Board of Directors of Insmart Colombia and Wendy's Venezuela.
 He spoke Spanish, English, French, and Portuguese fluently.

+On December 5, 2015, he married American equestrian Clementine Goutal in Playa del Carmen.